jacbec/tech-fusion-studio-source/README.md

 # tech-fusion-studio-source
 This is the source code to my website Tech Fusion Studio.
 To get this website to work you will need to do a couple things.

-# If working in windows:
+# If working in windows
 You will need to add these IP mappings to your hosts file located - "C:\Windows\System32\drivers\etc" 127.0.0.1       forums.techfusionstudio.comm
 127.0.0.1       store.techfusionstudio.comm